Skip to Content

 Jig Saw – Jig saws are a very versatile tool, where you can make angle, straight and even curvy cuts.
 Think of it as the free hand saw.
 With changing out the blades you can also cut metal, laminate and tile.
 Jig saws are not an expensive tool and can get a good one for relatively low cost.
 If you want to spend more I would go for a battery operated one.
 That way you’re not limited to a cord.

 Nailer – This isn’t necessarily a needed item but it sure does make certain projects a whole lot easier!
 You can fasten trim, planks, wall treatments, small builds, frames etc easily.
 I have a inexpensive battery operated one and so far it’s been great.
-I you need one with a lot of power I would either go more expensive or have one that hooks up to an air compressor.
+If you need one with a lot of power I would either go more expensive or have one that hooks up to an air compressor.

-https://homedepot.sjv.io/rnYjeySander – Sanding by hand is fine but sanding with a sander is easier.
-I opt for a mouse sander (mouse shaped) because it gets into the corners easily.
+Sander – Sanding by hand is fine but sanding with a sander is easier.
+A mouse sander (mouse shaped) because gets into the corners easily.
+I also have this one and love it because it’s battery powered!

 Tools That Are Great, But Not Necessary.